Mark Twitchell: Murder of Johnny Altinger

-In October 2008, John Brian Altinger, 38-year-old former White Rock, B.C., oilfield equipment manufacturer known to his friends as Johnny, unknowingly interacted with Twitchell on dating website Plenty of Fish.
-On October 10, 2008, Altinger informed his friends of his plans to meet a woman with whom he had been chatting.
-Altinger discovered too late that Twitchell had posed as the woman online in order to lure him into a "kill room" set up in a rented garage being used as a film-studio.
-Twitchell bludgeoned and stabbed Altinger, before cutting him apart, partially burning him, and then dumping his remains in garbage bags into a storm sewer.
+In October 2008, John Brian Altinger, a 38-year old from White Rock, British Columbia, living in Edmonton, Alberta while working as a QC inspector at Argus Machine Co.
+Ltd. (an oilfield equipment manufacturer) unknowingly interacted with Twitchell on the dating website Plenty of Fish.
+Twitchell was posing as a woman on the site in an attempt to lure victims to a garage, which he had rented to use as a film studio, in order to kill them.
+On October 10, 2008, Altinger informed his friends of his plans to meet the woman he believed he was chatting with and sent them the address Twitchell had provided him.
+Upon Altinger's arrival, Twitchell bludgeoned and stabbed him to death.
+Twitchell attempted unsuccessfully to burn the body.
+When this failed, he cut Altinger's remains into pieces.
+He then put the dismembered remains into garbage bags and dumped them into a storm sewer south of 130th Avenue and 87th Street (Edmonton, Alberta).

-Altinger's friends became concerned after they received emails supposedly from Altinger claiming that his date had taken him on an extended vacation to Costa Rica.
-At work, a resignation letter arrived by email, but there was no response to a request for a forwarding address for sending a final paycheck.
+Altinger's friends became concerned after they received emails purportedly from Altinger which claimed that his date had taken him on an extended vacation to Costa Rica.
+Twitchell had broken into Altinger's condominium to send these emails.
+Twitchell also sent a resignation email to Altinger's work, but did not respond to a request for a forwarding address for sending Altinger's final paycheque.
 Altinger's friends broke into his condominium, where they found his passport, dirty dishes, and no indication of his having packed for a trip.
 A homicide investigation was soon launched by the Edmonton Police Service.

-Twitchell related an improbable account to police of having met Altinger before his trip to Costa Rica.
-According to Twitchell, Altinger sold his Mazda 6 to Twitchell for 40 CAD, all the cash Twitchell had on hand.
-The police, not believing this story, impounded Twitchell's laptop and car, and found Altinger's blood in the car's trunk.
-Police arrested Twitchell on October 31, 2008, and, on the same day, charged him with the first-degree murder of Altinger.
+Twitchell claimed that he had met Altinger by chance.
+According to Twitchell, Altinger was accompanying a wealthy woman to Costa Rica and had no further need of his Mazda 6.
+Altinger supposedly sold the vehicle to Twitchell for the cash Twitchell had on hand, $40.
+Disbelieving Twitchell's account, the police impounded Twitchell's laptop and car and found Altinger's blood in the car's trunk.
+Police arrested Twitchell on October 31, 2008, and charged him with the first-degree murder of Altinger.